A short list of Amazon’s best books about debt relief, credit repair, and increasing your credit score

 My most popular video on YouTube isn’t directly about credit repair but about one of my favorite tools for increasing your score.
 In this video, I share how to find the best peer-to-peer lending sites for debt consolidation.

-Consolidating your debt is one of the best steps you can take to rebuild your credit.
-It not only lowers your payments to make them more manageable, it also changes your debt from revolving credit card debt (which is the worst type according to FICO) to non-revolving debt.
+Consolidating your debt is one of the best steps to rebuilding your credit.
+It lowers your payments to make them more manageable and changes your debt from revolving credit card debt (which is the worst type, according to FICO) to non-revolving debt.

 How Long Will it Take to Repair My Credit History?